Vicken-Ghoubiguian/weathermodule/README.md

 ### Pull image from Docker Hub

 A Docker image to running `weathermodule` samples is available on Docker Hub service, just [here](https://hub.docker.com/r/wicken/weathermodule).
-To running it and enjoy all samples of the API, please follow the instructions below:
+To running it and finaly enjoy all samples of the API, please follow the instructions below:

 <a name="build_image_from_dockerfile"></a>
 ### Build image from the Dockerfile

+The users can also build their own Docker image to running `weathermodule` samples using the current `Dockerfile`.
+To building, running it and finaly enjoy all samples of the API, please follow the instructions below:

 <a name="a_few_usefull_links"></a>
 ## A few usefull links